nicholasbair/lstm-rainfall/README.md

 (rainfall)

-Using a standard ARIMA model on volatile data such as this is typically not sufficient, as the inherent volatility in the series leads to wide confidence intervals.
+Using a standard ARIMA model on volatile data such as this is typically not sufficient, as the inherent volatility in the series leads to wide confidence intervals in the forecast.

 (arima)

+However, as a sequential neural network, LSTM models can prove superior in accounting for the volatility in a time series.